binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 * Physical buildings, their openings such as doors and windows.
 Keys, RFID cards, Access codes
 * Sensitive printed matter
 * Plant, such as work-stations or any other devices that could be used to launch attack sequences from.
 Laptops and mobile devices (including personal) configured to access internal Access Points (APs).
 Wi-Fi APs
+* Visibility into who is where and doing what.
+Visibility brings immense power to make good decisions and is often an excellent target for an attacker to remove from you.

 ## 2. SSM Identify Risks {#physical-identify-risks}
 You can take the same process that we did at the [top level](#starting-with-the-30000-foot-view-identify-risks), but abstract the ideas and then solidify them on physical components.
 Some of the ideas will work, some wont.